BikeCenter design system

 We used the version control app Plant to make sure that everyone would always be up to date on the design files and the developers in our team would be able to start working on the components immediately.

-As one of three designers on the project, I was able to contribute in many ways, such as creating typography styles and UI components.
-I was also responsible for icon design and UI animations.
+As a UI/UX designer on the project, I was able to contribute in many ways, such as creating typography styles and UI components.
+I was also responsible for icon design, transitions and animations.

 The user experience would be discussed and planned with the whole team by first drawing flowcharts and wireframes on the whiteboards and then building prototypes as the process went on.